-- When the bridge role is set to "repeater," the "Parent" link to the root bridge must be configured (see "bridge-link parent" on page 6-78).
-When the access point is operating in this mode, traffic is not forwarded to the Ethernet port from the radio interface. - Up to six WDS bridge links (MAC addresses) can be specified for each unit in the wireless bridge network.
+- When the bridge role is set to "repeater," the "Parent" link to the root bridge must be configured (see "bridge-link parent" on page 7-77).
+When the access point is operating in this mode, traffic is not forwarded to the Ethernet port from the radio interface. - Up to four WDS bridge links (MAC addresses) per radio interface can be specified for each unit in the wireless bridge network.
 One unit only must be configured as the "root bridge" in the wireless network.
 The root bridge is the unit connected to the main core of the wired LAN.
 Other bridges need to specify one "Parent" link to the root bridge or to a bridge connected to the root bridge.
-The other six WDS links are available as "Child" links to other bridges. - The bridge link on the radio interface always uses the default VAP interface.
-In any bridge mode, VAP interfaces 1 to 7 are not available for use.
+The other seven WDS links are available as "Child" links to other bridges. - The bridge link on the radio interface always uses the default VAP interface.
+In any bridge mode, VAP interfaces 1 to 3 are not available for use.

 '''

-Enterprise AP(if-wireless g)#bridge role root-bridge
+Enterprise AP(if-wireless a)#bridge role root-bridge Enterprise AP(if-wireless a)#

-Enterprise AP(if-wireless g)#

 '''